Skip to content

 }

-Keep in mind that switching from a MapView to a SceneView requires careful consideration for a number of factors.
-See the list below for some of the factors of consideration.
+Keep in mind that switching from a MapView to a SceneView requires careful consideration of several factors.
+See the list below for some of the key points to review.
 This list is not comprehensive.

 • Data types - Some layers aren't supported in 2D because of their 3D nature.
 These include SceneLayer, IntegratedMeshLayer, and PointCloudLayer.
 They will need to be removed from the map instance altogether, or replaced with 2D counterparts.
 For example, you could switch a SceneLayer representing buildings with a polygon FeatureLayer representing building footprints.
 ElevationLayer doesn't need to be considered as closely as the other layers mentioned above since the Map's ground is ignored in MapViews.